 Does Root know if I’m the passenger?

-Yes, Root is able to use machine learning to know when you are driving and when you are not driving.
+Yes, the Root Insurance Company is able to use machine learning to know when you are driving and when you are not driving.
 For that matter, it also knows if you are riding a bike or taking the subway.
 It only ever records data when you yourself are driving.